meta-llama/llama/README.md

 Once your request is approved, you will receive a signed URL over email.
 Then run the download.sh script, passing the URL provided when prompted to start the download.
 Make sure that you copy the URL text itself, **do not use the 'Copy link address' option** when you right click the URL.
 If the copied URL text starts with: https://download.llamameta.net, you copied it correctly.
 If the copied URL text starts with: https://l.facebook.com, you copied it the wrong way.

-Pre-requisites: make sure you have `wget` and `md5sum` installed.
+Pre-requisites: Make sure you have `wget` and `md5sum` installed.
 Then to run the script: `./download.sh`.

 Keep in mind that the links expire after 24 hours and a certain amount of downloads.
 If you start seeing errors such as `403: Forbidden`, you can always re-request a link.